jdunkerley/jdunkerley/virtual-machines-in-the-clouds.md

 Moving out from regions, Azure groups regions in [geographies](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/).
 These are collections of regions which share the same legal jurisdictions.
 For the other two providers, there are certain blocks of regions (the *us-* and *europe-* or *eu-* for example) which share similar jurisdiction.
 As always when handling data, you will need to ensure that you host it in the correct region.

 Within a region, all three providers define availability zones.
 Each availability zone is one or more data centres (though it can often be easiest to think of them as a single data centre) with independent power, connectivity and resources.
 The zones are physically far enough apart to reduce risk of environmental factors knocking out more than one, but they are close enough together to ensure low latency when communicating within the region.

-T
+Finally, all of the providers have lots of additional 'edge locations' (also called point).
+These are connection points onto the providers network and serve as <abbr title="Content Delivery Network">CDN</abbr> locations for the
 -- Points of Presence, Edge Locations --

 ### Networkings

+These locations and all the availavility zones (and hence the regions) are interconnected to each other using the providers dedicated global networks.
+They all spend huge amount of time and resource designing and building these networks.
+AWS had a [great session at re:Invent 2016](https://www.youtube.com/watch?v=uj7Ting6Ckk) talking all about this.

 VPC, Subnet Firewall, Routing